graphhopper/jsprit/README.md

 ####Mailing List:
 In the [mailing list](https://groups.google.com/group/jsprit-mailing-list) you can discuss jsprit related issues and you will probably get answers to your questions.

+####Stackoverflow:
+You can also use [stackoverflow](http://stackoverflow.com/questions/tagged/jsprit) to discuss your issues.
+Tag it with 'jsprit' then it is easier to keep track of your topic.

 ####Issue Tracker:
 For bugs, feature requests or similar use the [issue tracker](https://github.com/jsprit/jsprit/issues).